lightward/mechanic-tasks/docs/advanced-scheduled-price-changes/README.md

-# ADVANCED: Scheduled Price Changes
+# Advanced: Scheduled Price Changes

+**🚨 This is an advanced task, intended for technical users.
+For tasks like these, the Mechanic team only offers support with platform-level issues.
+For help with task-level issues (e.g. debugging, configuration, customization, monitoring, etc), see [Hire a Mechanic developer](https://learn.mechanic.dev/hire-a-developer).**

-Tags: Advanced, Price, Products, Schedule
+Tags: Advanced, Discounts, Price, Products, Sale, Schedule

 This advanced task allows you to schedule price change events for your store, useful for seasonal and flash sales.
 To use this task, configure a price change event using the task options, save the task and run it manually, and then enter a keyword of **schedule** in the dialog that appears.
 An email summary with the price change event ID will be sent upon successful scheduling.